Huzaifa-Asif/Load-Testing-Frontend-With-K6/README.md

 Congratulations!
 You have successfully installed K6 and executed a load testing script.
 Repeat Step 3 for each test case mentioned below, customizing the command as necessary.
 Analyze the test results to gain insights into your frontend application's performance under different load scenarios.

-Here are some example browser test cases for k6, a popular open-source load testing tool:
+Here are some example browser test cases for k6:

 ## Script Details